Corrosion of Copper and Copper Alloys

 This article discusses the identifying characteristics of the forms or mechanisms of corrosion that commonly attack copper metals, as well as the most effective means of combating each.
-It tabulates corrosion ratings of wrought copper alloys in various corrosive media.
+It tabulates the corrosion ratings of wrought copper alloys in various corrosive media.
 The article describes the corrosion behavior of copper alloys in specific environments.
 It reviews the corrosion characteristics of copper and copper alloys in various acids, alkalis, salts, organic compounds, and gases.
 The article provides information on the behavior of copper alloys that is susceptible to stress-corrosion cracking in various industrial and chemical environments.
-It concludes with a discussion on various corrosion testing methods, including aqueous corrosion testing, dynamic corrosion tests, and stress-corrosion testing.
+It concludes with information on various corrosion testing methods, including aqueous corrosion testing, dynamic corrosion tests, and stress-corrosion testing.

 Arthur Cohen, Corrosion of Copper and Copper Alloys, Corrosion: Materials, Vol 13B, ASM Handbook, Edited By Stephen D. Cramer, Bernard S. Covino, Jr., ASM International, 2005, p 125–163, https://doi.org/10.31399/asm.hb.v13b.a0003816

 The ASM Data Ecosystem is a new and innovative product line that arms ASM Members and the scientific community with the tools and data required to exponentially expand the boundaries of materials science to meet the needs of Industry 4.0.